 In 1989, with the help of family-owned Dobson Telephone Company, Everett Dobson founded Dobson Communications Corporation, where he was CEO before becoming executive chairman.
 Over several decades, DCC grew to be one of the nation’s largest independent rural wireless providers, operating in 17 states with 3,000 employees when it sold to AT&T in 2007.

-Dobson’s current company, Dobson Technologies, provides managed IT solutions and operates a 3,700-mile fiber optic network for high speed internet and data in Oklahoma and Texas for businesses and wholesale providers.
+Dobson’s current company, Dobson Fiber, operates a 4,500-mile fiber optic network for high speed internet and data in Oklahoma, Texas and Arkansas for residential, business and wholesale providers.

 As a business leader, Dobson has always encouraged community involvement as part of his companies’ corporate focus.
 “I would encourage any young graduate to reach out to their favorite cause and try to engage with the community.”
 This value extends to hiring decisions.
 Dobson places a high value on employees with a strong sense of ethics and investment in community.